sagemath/trac_to_gh/Issue 8599.md

 # Issue 8599: Allow size as an argument for point2d

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8599

 Original creator: slabbe